 LMC Reference Code Section Proposed Revision 19.66.030 PLANNED UNIT DEVELOPMENT - Definitions "Open space" means any land or area that is retained for use as active or passive recreation areas, or for resource protection in an essentially undeveloped state.
 Open space may be: (1) dedicated to the city; (2) placed in a conservation easement; or (3) owned by a homeowners' association.
 Building setbacks, yards, stormwater ponds, rights-of-way, and undeveloped portions of residential lots shall not be included as open space.
-At the city's discretion, stormwater facilities that utilize Open space may be utilized for stormwater management through low impact development (LID) techniques approaches that utilize dispersion and/or infilltration of stormwater runoff. and/or Stormwater facilities that serve as a recreational or asthetic amenity (e.g., underground detention with recreational area atop, etc.) may be utilized to satisfy up to one-quarter of the required open space area.
-19.78.060 OFF-STREET PARKING AND LOADING - Surface requirements Every off-street automobile parking and truck loading and unloading space and necessary means of access to such space, such as driveways, shall be made permanently available for such purpose and shall be improved with asphaltic or Portland cement concrete or other approved alternatives including porous pavements and pavers, and be well maintained.
+At the city's discretion, stormwater facilities that utilize Open space may be utilized for stormwater management through low impact development (LID) techniques approaches that utilize dispersion and/or infiltration of stormwater runoff. and/or Stormwater facilities that serve as a recreational or aesthetic amenity (e.g., underground detention with recreational area atop, etc.) may be utilized to satisfy up to one-quarter of the required open space area.
+Clarifies the stormwater facilities es and LID practices that can be used to satisfy open space requirements.
+19.78.060 Every off-street automobile parking and truck loading and unloading space and necessary mean access to such space, such as driveways, shall be made permanently available for such purpose shall be improved with asphaltic or Portland cement concrete or other approved alternatives including permeable pavements and pavers, and be well maintained.
 (Ord.
-3044 § 6, 2008; Ord.
-1415 § 1, 1969).
+3044 § 6, 2008; Classical States of the concrete or other approved alternatives including permeable pavements and pavers, and be well maintained.
+(Ord.
+3044 § 6, 2008; Classical States or other approved alternatives including permeable pavements and pavers, and be well maintained.
+(Ord.
+3044 § 6, 2008; Classical States or other approved alternatives including permeable pavements and pavers, and be well maintained.
+(Ord.
+3044 § 6, 2008; Classical States or other approved alternatives including permeable pavements and pavers, and be well maintained.
+(Ord.
+3044 § 6, 2008; Classical States or other approved alternatives including permeable pavements and pavers, and be well maintained.
+(Ord.
+3044 § 6, 2008; Classical States or other approved alternatives including permeable pavements and pavers, and be well maintained.
+(Ord.
+3044 § 6, 2008; Classical States or other approved alternatives including permeable pavements and pavers, and be well maintained.
+Adds permeable pavements and pavers as allowed surfaces for off-street parking areas.